MirantisContainers/mke-docs/content/docs/concepts/architecture/configuration.md

 ## MKE4 Configuration & Blueprints
-The MKE4 Configuration file lets the user define details about their cluster such as how many nodes there are in the cluster, how to access the nodes, and any specific MKE4 feature that you want to enable/disable.
+The MKE4 Configuration file contains an opinionated configuration on how to set up the MKE cluster.
+It lets the user define details about their cluster such as how many nodes there are in the cluster, how to access the nodes, and any specific MKE4 feature that you want to enable/disable.
+The simple MKE4 configuration file is translated into a more complex Blueprint that contains the granular details of how to set up the cluster.

 ### Creating your Config